zoi11/SSD_DLproject/README.md

 # SSD_DLproject
-<br /> Using predicting.py to dectect the objects
+<br /> Use predicting.py to dectect the objects
-<br /> Using training.py to train a new model
+<br /> Use training.py to train a new model